-Although authors identified diverse value propositions to funder collaboration, the most frequently identified expected benefits were (1) bringing more money and public attention to an issue;2 (2) enabling participation in something at a greater scale than funders could do alone/having the ability to influence systemic change;3 (3) creating efficiencies by sharing research and other burdens across funders;4 (4) bringing strategic thinking-including "revolutionary thinking" and expertise to bear (e.g., matching national funding to local expertise;5 (5) increased risk taking (note: risk spread too thinly can be a risk of collaboration);6 and (6) providing an entry point for strategic philanthropy, particularly for high net worth individuals who have not engaged with it before.7
+Although authors identified diverse value propositions to funder collaboration, the most frequently identified expected benefits were (1) bringing more money and public attention to an issue; (2) enabling participation in something at a greater scale than funders could do alone/having the ability to influence systemic change; (3) creating efficiencies by sharing research and other burdens across funders; (4) bringing strategic thinking-including "revolutionary thinking" and expertise to bear (e.g., matching national funding to local expertise; (5) increased risk taking (note: risk spread too thinly can be a risk of collaboration); and (6) providing an entry point for strategic philanthropy, particularly for high-net-worth individuals who have not engaged with it before.

 A small number of studies identified benefits to grantees.
-The True North and Growth Capital Aggregation Pilot evaluations extensively interviewed grantees and highlighted a range of benefits, including increased funding and funder relationships, a "stamp of approval," and streamlining of reporting.
-Particularly beneficial were when grantees received large gifts with general operating support which allowed them to invest over a longer-term horizon.8 Hamilton's report highlighted innovations in grantmaking practice, including tailoring support to grantees and providing core support to grantees as a positive benefit (Hamilton, Chapin Hall).
+The True North Fund and Growth Capital Aggregation Pilot evaluations extensively interviewed grantees and highlighted a range of benefits, including increased funding and funder relationships, a "stamp of approval," and streamlining of reporting.
+Particularly beneficial were when grantees received large gifts with general operating support which allowed them to invest over a longer-term horizon.
+Hamilton's report highlighted innovations in grantmaking practice, including tailoring support to grantees and providing core support to grantees as a positive benefit (Hamilton, University of Chicago).

 The literature also raised some potential risks from funder collaboration.
-Some reports questioned whether funders aligned around strategies could turn the field away from emergent ideas and practices (Ralph Hamilton, "Moving Ideas and Money," University of Chicago, 2002)-essentially leading to "groupthink," which could have negative effects for
+Some reports questioned whether funders aligned around strategies could turn the field away from emergent ideas and practices (Ralph Hamilton, "Moving Ideas and Money," University of